What are Eye Boogers?

 Some eye crust could indicate something more serious, such as pink eye or a stye.

-If you are experiencing a lot of eye crust, more eye crust than usual, or eye crust that is accompanied by other uncomfortable symptoms, consult your doctor.
+If you are experiencing a lot of eye crust, more eye crust than usual, or eye crust accompanied by other uncomfortable symptoms, consult your doctor.
 There may be something else causing it.

-If you do indeed have another eye condition, you will want to treat it promptly so it does not start to obstruct your vision.
+If you have another eye condition, you will want to treat it promptly to prevent vision obstruction.

 In this article